Amberley Circular walk

 OS Landranger 197, Explorer OL10 (formerly 121)

-This walk has the same finish along the crest of the South Downs as SWC Walk 8 Billingshurst to Amberley or SWC Walk 9 Pullborough to Amberley, but it takes in a slightly longer section of the ridge than those other two walks (5km or 3.1 miles).
+This walk has the same finish along the crest of the South Downs as the Billingshurst to Amberley and Pullborough to Amberley walks on this website, but it takes in a slightly longer section of the ridge than those other two walks (5km or 3.1 miles).
 It also has a more varied and interesting climb up on the downs.

 The morning is flat, first passing through the river meadows of the Arun to the picturesque village of Amberley, and then following a route along the foot of the downs, with fine views up onto the ridge one way, and down onto the marshland of Amberley Wild Brooks the other.
 You get a brief taste of the Brooks, before passing through the park of a stately home, Parham House, and to lunch in Cootham.

-After lunch there is a long but reasonably well-graded climb up onto the downs (which is what earns this a toughness rating of 5), and then there is an easy walk with fine views along the top of ridge, ending with a descent to Amberley.
+After lunch there is a long but reasonably well-graded climb up onto the downs (which is what earns this a toughness rating of 5 out of 10), and then there is an easy walk with fine views along the top of ridge, ending with a descent to Amberley.

 This is a good all-season route, with the only potential problem being the short section crossing the meadows from the River Arun to Amberley village, which can be very wet or even flooded in winter.
 It can be avoided by turning right out of the station and following the main road to the village.
-The road curves left and in 600 metres, you ignore a minor road uphill to the right.
-Ignore a signposted footpath to the left in 300 metres, but in 600 metres more, after the road makes a long curve right, take a footpath on the left.
-This brings you into the village at a road T-junction: go straight across the main village street and on up another road: this curves right to bring you to the site of the (closed) Black Horse pub, para 13 in the walk directions.
+See the start of the walk directions for more details.

-The Riverside Tea Room and Gardens (01798 831066 www.riversidetearooms.co.uk) has a fine riverside location just beyond Amberley station, but closes at about 5pm.
-The author has never yet managed to get to it in time, and so can’t comment on the quality of its cakes.
+The Riverside Tea Room and Gardens (01798 831066) has a fine riverside location just beyond Amberley station, but is only open till 4pm.
+If you can get there in time, it offers a good selection of cakes.

-Certainly recommended, however, and reached by a small diversion off the route (see end of main directions), is the Amberley Village Tea Room (01798 839196 www.amberleyvillagetearoom.co.uk), a charming and friendly tea room in the village of Amberley, next door to the Black Horse pub.
-It is open until 5.30pm daily except Wednesday from Easter to the end of September, but at weekends only from March to Easter and in October.
+Also highly recommended, and reached by a small diversion off the route, is the Amberley Village Tea Room (01798 839196), a charming and friendly tea room in the village of Amberley, next door to the Black Horse pub.
+It is open until 5.10pm daily except Wednesday from Easter to the end of September, but at weekends only from March to Easter and in October.
 It is closed November to February.

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|